Here is the detailed look into each step of the process.

 Creating an intent

-Request Quote
+Request quote

 The user starts the process by requesting a quote for a desired swap.
 The quote contains details like the input asset, output asset, chains involved, and the desired amounts.

-Accept Quote
+Accept quote

 The user receives the quote and must accept it by creating a signed intent message.

-Create Intent
+Create intent

 This signed intent represents the user’s objective, including parameters like assets, chains, amounts, and expiration details.